KOlofinmoyin/Tic-Tac-Toe_tech-test/README.md

 * A player WINS if they claim all the fields in a ROW, COLUMN or DIAGONAL; (else other player LOSES)
 * A game is over if a player wins
 * A game is over when ALL_FIELDS_ARE_TAKEN
-**Build the business logic for a game of tic tac toe.
-It should be easy to implement a working game of tic tac toe by combining your code with any user interface, whether web or command line.**

 ### User Stories
  ```
+ As a Player
+ I want to play a game
+ So that I can take a turn

+ As a Player
+ I want to take a turn
+ So that I can claim a field

+ As a Player
+ I want to claim a field
+ So that I can 'claim a row position'

+ As a Player
+ I want to claim a field
+ So that I can 'claim a column position'

- As a ...
+ As a Player
- I want to ...
+ I want to claim a field
- So that ...
+ So that I can 'claim a diagonal position'

- As a ...
+ As a Player
- I want to ...
+ I want to 'claim 3 successive positions'
- So that ...
+ So that I can Win a game
  ```

 ### Class Diagram
 Nam malesuada egestas sodales.
 Nam nec ultricies nisi, ut condimentum ipsum.
 Sed sagittis tortor odio, sed congue lectus dignissim vitae.
 Fusce ut nibh vel dolor porttitor convallis.

 ![Class diagram (v1)](https://user-images.githubusercontent.com/33905131/71097340-c107f280-21a7-11ea-8e61-f921d5a88323.jpg)